List of The Open Championship venues

-The Old Course at St Andrews has hosted the most championships with 30 in total, most recently with the 2022 Open Championship.
-The championship has been held outside Scotland and England twice, in 1951 and 2019; Royal Portrush Golf Club in Northern Ireland was the venue for both tournaments.
-Turnberry became the most recent course to have hosted the Championship for the first time, when it held the 1977 Open Championship.
-However, Martin Slumbers, the Chief Executive of The R&A said in 2021, "We had no plans to stage any of our championships at Turnberry and will not do so in the foreseeable future.
-We will not return until we are convinced that the focus will be on the championship, the players and the course itself and we do not believe that is achievable in the current circumstances."
+The Old Course at St Andrews has hosted the most championships, 30, most recently in 2022.
+The championship has been held outside Scotland and England three times, in 1951, 2019 and 2025; Royal Portrush Golf Club in Northern Ireland was the venue for all three tournaments.
+Turnberry became the most recent course to host the championship for the first time, when it held the 1977 Open Championship.
+The R&A said in 2021 that they would not hold the event at Turnberry in the foreseeable future.

-With Scotland, England and Northern Ireland hosting The Open, Wales is now the only country yet to join The Open rota within the United Kingdom.
-Golfweek said in 2019 that "The R&A should go out of its way to put Royal Porthcawl in its pool of Open Championship courses."